 The intent of this section is to ensure that water servicing utilities are provided at a standard acceptable to the Town.
 To service the Plan Area and additional development lands, a new pressure zone (4N) has been created through improvements to the existing reservoir and pump station in Tower Hill.
-As the Town is currently reviewing water servicing strategies for the Plan Area, these policies may be revised during subsequent Outline Plan/Neighbourhood Area Structure Plan stages.
+With the Plan Area at higher elevation than the south in existing zone 3N pump station can service.
+Further upgrades will be required as well as the establishment of a new pressure zone.
+Further, with As the Town is currently reviewing water servicing strategies for the Plan Area, these policies may be revised during subsequent Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stages.

-- Upgrades to water services will create pressure zone 4N and this new pressure zone will service the entire Plan Area as tentatively shown in Map 10: Water Services.
-Interim and ultimate pressure zone boundaries will be confirmed by Town Administration. - 2.
-To ensure fire protection and looping water requirements for zone 4N, two distribution mains connecting the upgraded reservoir will be required. - Pressure Control Valve (PCV) and network design should consider the future servicing scenario of a new reservoir being built north of the Plan Area, likely post build-out of the NOASP. - Water network design for the Plan Area shall consider fire protection and looping requirements for future development lands.
+- 1. The new 4N pressure zone will be created by way of upgrades to the existing reservoir and pump station in Tower Hill.
+Two new feeder mains will be extended from this pump station north to the Plan Area through existing reserve parcels, existing lanes and walkways. - The proposed Upgrades to water services will create pressure zone 4N and this new pressure zone will service the entire Plan Area as tentatively shown in Map 10: Water Services.
+Interim and ultimate pressure zone boundaries will be confirmed by Town Administration.
+However, the exact boundaries for pressure zone 4N will be confirmed by Town Administration and may service additional lands. - To ensure fire protection and looping water requirements for zone 4N, two distribution mains connecting leaving the upgraded reservoir will be required. - 4.
+Two connection locations to pressure zone 3N should be determined prior to development.
+Two possible locations are the existing water main in Bannister Drive and the existing water main in Milligan Drive by way of a looped system through the D'Arcy Lands.
+These details are to be confirmed by Town Administration. - 5.
+With the Town currently in the process of reviewing the pump capacity at the zone 3N reservoir and potential reservoir/distribution upgrades, alternative and more cost-effective alignments and locations may be considered at the Outline Plan/Land Use Amendment stage to service the Plan Area and would not constitute an amendment to the NOASP. - Pressure Control Valve (PCV) and network design should consider the future servicing scenario of a new reservoir being built north of the Plan Area, likely post build-out of the NOASP. - 4.
+Water network design for the Plan Area shall consider fire protection and looping requirements for future development lands.